JUmaMaheshwarReddy/Normanpd/README.md

 ## Assumptions
-After analyzing multiple incident reports provided by the Norman police department, for this project i assumed that the fields are only 5 and also assuming that empty spaces in the pdf only occur in location and nature columns.
+After analyzing multiple incident reports provided by the Norman police department, for this project I assumed that the fields are only 5 and also assuming that empty spaces in the pdf only occur in location and nature columns.

 Other assumption is case number is always numeric and nature is always alphabetic.

-Assuming that every pdf has cloumn names.

-Assuming that the first page has heading `"NORMAN POLICE DEPARTMENT", "Daily Incident Summary (Public)"`.
+Assuming that every pdf has cloumn names and first page has heading `"NORMAN POLICE DEPARTMENT", "Daily Incident Summary (Public)"`.

-Assuming every row has date with time in the same(MM/DD/YYYY HOURS:MINS) format in every pdf.

-Assuming every pdf has date at the end.
+Assuming every row has date with time in the same(MM/DD/YYYY HOURS:MINS) format and every pdf has date at the end.

 structure is in the form of :
 ```
-CREATE TABLE incidents(
+CREATE TABLE IF NOT EXISTS incidents(
             incident_time TEXT,
             incident_number TEXT,
             incident_location TEXT,